 Signature phrasing

 Punctuation matters too.
 Modern OpenAI models love em dashes.
 They use them where a human writer would pick a comma or a period.
 Heavy use of em dashes in a paragraph is a strong AI signal in 2026.
-See our ChatGPT humanizer page for a fuller list of GPT-4 and GPT-4o signature patterns.
+See our ChatGPT humanizer page for a fuller list of GPT-4o signature patterns.

 Why false positives happen

-What humanization changes
+What humanization actually changes

 What this means for your work